branner-non-code/notes/notes/content/Reading_and_talks/Kahneman_Thinking_Fast_and_Slow_notes_Part_1_Two_Systems.md

 ### 2 Basic assessments

- * P. 90: "System 1 has been shaped by evolution to provide a continuous assessment of the main problems that an organism must solve to survive."
+ * p.
+90: "System 1 has been shaped by evolution to provide a continuous assessment of the main problems that an organism must solve to survive."

  * Alex Todorov.
 "We are endowed with an ability, in a single glance at a stranger's face, two potentially crucial facts about that person: how dominant ;;; his is, and how trustworthy he is."